frothkoetter/cdw/README.md

 | :- | :- |  :- |
 | 0 |	false |	false |

-Move the data from the QA branch into the main branch and drop the QA branch for housekeeping.
+Both validations show no failures and we can move the data from the QA branch into the main branch and drop the QA branch for housekeeping.

  ```SQL
 ALTER table airports_ice EXECUTE FAST-FORWARD 'qa';